RupeshKumar4511/ML/README.md

 <br>
 It is the conventional approach where a model is trained using the entire available dataset at once.
 The training process happens offline, meaning the model does not learn or update in real time.
 Once trained, the model is deployed and used for inference on new data without further training.
 This is its main disadvantage.
 <br>
-Note : Company can pull down the previous data and add new data to it and train model and then deployed on the server again.
+Note : We can pull down the model from the server and add new data to it and train model again and then deployed on the server again.
 This cycle can be repeated after some time like after 24 hrs.
 <br>
 It is used where there is no concept drift. like : Image-Classification etc.